ComplexityVE/SugarEvax/reports/final_report.md

 Two agents mate if they are of opposite sexes.
 The b_agent they produce is born on a neighboring cell if there is an empty one available.
 If not, then no new b_agent is created.
 The b_agent receives sugar from both parents.
 The amount of sugar each parent donates is equivalent to half of the amount of sugar the parents's initial sugar.

 Evolution is added to the model through the values of the characteristics of the b_agents.
 The gender of the b_agent is randomly chosen.
 The b_agent's metabolism, vision, age of death, and child bearing age are set by randomly choosing each one from the parent's characteristics.
-For example, if parent 1 had m,v,d,c as it's genetic makeup, and parent 2 had M,V,D,C, then the b_agent has a 50% chance of getting either values.
+For example, if parent 1 had m (metabolism), v (vision), d (death age), c (child bearing age) as it's genetic makeup, and parent 2 had M,V,D,C, then the b_agent has a 50% chance of getting either values.
 There are 16 possibilities: (m,V,D,C), (m,v,D,c), (M,V,d,C), etc...

 Below is the result of our implementation and the paper's implementation: